esl/MongooseIM/doc/modules/mod_inbox.md

 !!! note
     `inbox`, `archive`, and `bin` are reserved box names and are always enabled, therefore they don't need to –and must not– be specified in this section.

+    If the asynchronous backend is configured, automatic removals become moves to the `bin` box, also called "Trash bin".
+This is to ensure eventual consistency.
+Then the bin can be emptied on a [user request](../open-extensions/inbox.md#examples-emptying-the-trash-bin).

 ### `modules.mod_inbox.reset_markers`
 * **Syntax:** array of strings, out of `"displayed"`, `"received"`, `"acknowledged"`
 * **Default:** `["displayed"]`